docker/labs-ai-tools-for-devs/prompts/examples/git.md

 This tests that we can clone and make a change to a private repo.
 The git container mounts a prepared .ssh directory and .gitconfig file.
 In order to try this one, you'll need to do 3 things.

-1. Create an empty directory on your host machine and update the `host-dir` parameter to point at it.
-Make it empty.
-The agent is going to clone into this.
+1. Update the `host-dir` entry in the above comment to point at a empty directory.
+The agent is going to clone into this directory so start with an empty directory.
-1. Update the two mounts in git tool entry.
-They need a valid .ssh and .gitconfig that are okay sharing with the git container (read-only).
+1. Update the two mounts in git tool entry from the comment above.
+This is how you will provide credential access to the git container (read-only).
-2. Update the prompt below to point at a private repo with a README.md that we can update.
+2. Update the prompt in the section below to point at a private repo of your choosing.

+The next section contains the prompt that will be sent to the agent.
+This is where the agent instructions begin.

 # prompt user